Colton Sissons: Professional

+Nashville Predators

 After attending the Predators' 2013 training camp, Sissons was re-assigned to their American Hockey League (AHL) affiliate, the Milwaukee Admirals, for the 2013–14 season.
 While centering the Admirals first line, he tallied his first professional point, an assist, in his debut game.
 Prior to turning 20, Sissons had recorded four goals and two assists in his first eight games to be tied for second in scoring across the team.
 His maturity earned him praise from Admirals coach Dean Evason, who said: "It's as if he's been a 10-year pro in how he goes about his business, how he prepares for games, and how he is with his teammates off the ice."
 As the season continued, Sissons continued to produce and recorded a five-game point streak from November 9 through November 13.
 By January, he was tied for second amongst league rookies with 13 goals and was subsequently selected for the 2014 AHL All-Star Game.
 As a result of his play, Sissons earned his first NHL recall on January 27, 2014, He subsequently made his NHL debut the following evening, registering an assist to help the Predators to a 4–3 win over the Winnipeg Jets.
 Sissons played 10:49 of ice time and finished with a +1 rating.
 His point marked the first assist from a Predators rookie in his NHL debut since Nick Spaling in 2009.
 Sissons was returned to the AHL after playing in three games but was recalled again on February 8.
 In his 14th NHL game, Sissons scored his first career NHL goal against Matt Hackett in a 6–1 win over the Buffalo Sabres.
 The goal came at 6:26 in the first period to give the Predators a 1–0 lead.
 Sissons completed his first professional season by appearing in 17 games and tallying four points with the Predators.

 Upon concluding his rookie season, the Predators fired Barry Trotz and replaced him with Peter Laviolette.
 Following the coaching change, Sissons said it helped boost his excitement level for his 2014–15 season in the AHL.
 He spent the entirety of the season with the Admirals, where he became the first Admirals player in their AHL history to record back-to-back 25-goal seasons to start his career.